 - 1 cup dried cranberries

-- Combine dry ingredients: oats, almonds, cinnamon and salt in a large bowl.
+- Preheat oven to 350º.
+Combine dry ingredients: oats, almonds, cinnamon and salt in a large bowl.

 - In a small sauce pan combine honey, maple syrup, water, oil, and brown sugar.
 Bring to a boil and stir to dissolve sugar.
 Remove from heat and pour the heated mixture over the oat mixture.
 Stir to combine everything.